 What is an Narcissistic Enabler?

-An enabler or facilitator is someone, who is either knowingly or in ignorance, allows a person with a damaging health condition to carry on their negative behaviour.
-Such behaviour is frowned upon by the medical community, in particular.
+An enabler or facilitator is someone, who is either knowingly or in ignorance, allows a person with a damaging health condition to carry on their negative behavior.
+Such behavior is frowned upon by the medical community, in particular.

-Now whilst it is easy to delineate enabling where there is a clear relationship between the behaviour of the enabler and the outcome for the person who is suffering such as feeding a person with heart disease a diet high in saturated fats.
-It is however, much harder when one considers the issue of cause and effect when the relationship between behaviour and outcome is linked to a whole host of pre-existing vulnerabilities which are not always obvious to all but those with specialist insight or experiences.
-This is true of NPD, a fragile sense of self combined with overly high expectations placed on one by a parent is enough to do it in some cases, but the “conversion rate” into full blown NPD is not 100%, probably not even 50%.
+Now whilst it is easy to delineate enabling where there is a clear relationship between the behavior of the enabler and the outcome for the person who is suffering such as feeding a person with heart disease a diet high in saturated fats.
+It is, however, much harder when one considers the issue of cause and effect when the relationship between behavior and outcome is linked to a whole host of pre-existing vulnerabilities which are not always obvious to all but those with specialist insight or experiences.
+This is true of NPD, a fragile sense of self combined with overly high expectations placed on one by a parent is enough to do it in some cases, but the “conversion rate” into full-blown NPD is not 100%, probably not even 50%.

 Narcissistic personality disorder, cannot exist in an individual without someone to enable and facilitate it.
 A narcissist is enabled first by their parents and, like the heroin addict, needs their supply thereafter.
 I want to examine here how it is possible to be an enabler of NPD without even meaning to and perhaps why the label “enabler” or facilitator should be used with care or never used when applied to those in a relationship with people with NPD.